ceri-num/lct-data-science/01-intro/01-firstManip.md

 ## Classification

-The capacity to tag an observation with it appropriate descriptor.
+The capacity to tag an observation with it appropriate descriptors.

 For instance _Mister or Miss?_: